Markov Decision Processes under External Temporal Processes: Sample Complexity

 satisfy $\beta_i \leq \bar{\beta} \exp \left( -b i^\kappa \right)$. \end{definition}

-When such an exponentially mixing Markov chain is also ergodic and and aperiodic with stationary distribution $\rho$, for any initial distribution $\lambda$, there is a bound on the following total variation: (Definition 21 in \cite{Lazaric2012FiniteSampleAnalysisOfLSPI})
+When such an exponentially mixing Markov chain is also ergodic and aperiodic with stationary distribution $\rho$, for any initial distribution $\lambda$, there is a bound on the following total variation: (Definition 21 of \cite{Lazaric:2012:FiniteSampleAnalysisOfLSPI})

-This helps in bounding the difference between the norm of a function in the stationary distribution and the empirical distribution defined using a few samples.
+This helps bound the difference between the norm of a function in the stationary distribution and the empirical distribution defined using a few samples.